Abutilon menziesii Seem.

 Bloom Time: Throughout the year

 Abutilon menziesii is a spreading shrub that grows up to 10 feet (3 m) tall.
 Branches are covered with dense hairs and appear velvety.
-Leaves are heart-shaped, silvery, up to 4 inches (10 cm) long.
-They have toothed edges and up to 2 inches (5 cm) long stems that allow them to flutter in the wind.
+Leaves are heart-shaped, silvery, and up to 4 inches (10 cm) long.
+They have toothed edges and up to 2 inches (5 cm) long stalks that allow them to flutter in the wind.
 Flowers are maroon to pink with a yellow center and yellow staminal column.
 They hang down like bells from the leaf axils.
 On cultivated plants, flowering occurs throughout the year except during the hottest months.

 USDA hardiness zone 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Abutilon is not an especially difficult plant to grow.
-During warmer, dry winters, they are sometimes affected by spider mites, and they are known for leggy growth.
+However, during warmer, dry winters, they are sometimes affected by spider mites, and they are known for leggy growth.
 To encourage bushy growth, prune the plant by 25 percent to 40 percent in the late winter, right when new growth is about to start.
-Also, throughout the summer, occasionally pinch off new growth to encourage healthy growth.
+Also, occasionally pinch off new growth throughout the summer to encourage healthy growth.
 When pruning, make sure to stagger your cuts and remove some large branches to open the plant's canopy.
 As a final note, these plants dislike acidic soil, so it is unnecessary to add additional lime to your potting mix.
 Instead, stick with the basic peat-based potting soil and make sure to refresh it as the mixture decomposes and becomes more acidic over time.